A Complete Guide to Cybersecurity

 The Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR) is the UK’s law for electronic communications networks and services in line with the Data Protection Act and the UK-GDPR, regulating privacy rights regarding electronic communication.

-PECR plays a major part in maintaining the security of UK communication services, customer privacy, and location data, and it also criminalizes transmitting automated and recorded marketing messages via phone, email, fax, or text without the consent of the subscriber.
-Additionally, it also regulates the use of tracking cookies.
+PECR plays a major part in maintaining the security of UK communication services, customer privacy, and location data.
+It also criminalizes transmitting automated and recorded marketing messages via phone, email, fax, or text without the subscriber's consent.
+Additionally, it regulates the use of tracking cookies.

 PECR requirements apply only to organizations, networks, and service providers that offer electronic communications services like email, text, fax, and phone marketing, use cookies, and compile telephone directories.